markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 Excellent work.
 This would be a great place to preserve our work in Github so let's do that now then proceed to the final step of this lesson.

 ## Game State Messages
 For this last part of game improvements, let's add messages to notify our users about the state of the game including the round number and the game ending.
 This will improve the player's experience, always a bonus with Game Jam judges.
-Earlier in this lesson we removed our welcome message: `alert("Welcome to Battlebots!")` from our `fight()` function.
+Earlier in this lesson we removed our welcome message: `alert("Welcome to Robot Gladiator!")` from our `fight()` function.
 Let's place it back into our game but also give it the task of announcing the round of battle.
 We will consider a round to be a when a new enemy robot is introduced to fight.
 Since new robots will be introduced in the `for` loop which iterates through the array, this would seem to be a great place to start.
 The `while` loop wouldn't be as good of an option since the enemy robot exists there in many games states due to the consecutive rounds of fighting.
 We could simply add the `alert()` however there could be a scenario that occurs when a player robot has been defeated however there are still enemy robots left in the array.
 In this case the low player robot's health would break the `while` loop at the conditional code block for `if (playerHealth <= 0)` and return to the `for` loop.
 At that point, the `for` loop's condition would be met so a new robot would be presented to the `fight()` although this condition in the `while` loop: `while (playerHealth > 0 && enemyHealth > 0) ` would be false so fighting would not start.
 > **Pause:** Can you think of a way of preventing this scenario from happening?